the-vegetarian-vampire/CPPBox/README.md

   2. Heap - for dynamic storage duration, managed using `new` and `delete` (or malloc and free in C); larger but requires manual memory management.

 ---

+    std::unordered_set<int> hashSet;
+CRTP (Curiously Recurring Template Pattern): CRTP is a C++ idiom where a class derives from a template class with a parameter of its own type.
+It's often used for static polymorphism, allowing method calls to be resolved at compile time rather than runtime, enhancing performance.

 std::move vs std::copy: std::move is used for moving resources (like from one object to another), while std::copy is for copying contents between two places.

 Sockets: